-\para{Upsampling operation.} In our approach, we use the in-network bilinear interpolation to perform upsampling in each side output.
+In our approach, we use the in-network bilinear interpolation to perform upsampling in each side output.
 As implemented in \cite{long2015fully}, we use fixed deconvolutional kernels for our side outputs with different strides.
-Since the prediction maps generated by deep side-output layers are not dense enough, we also try to use the "hole algorithm" to make the prediction map in deep side outputs more denser.
-We adopt the same technique as done in \cite{li2016deep}.
-However, in our experiments, using such a method yields a worse performance.
-Albeit the fusion prediction map gets denser, some non-salient pixels are wrongly predicted as salient ones even though the CRF is used thereafter.
-The F-measure score on the validation set is decreased by more than 1\%.
+Since the prediction maps generated by deep side-output layers are not dense enough, we also try to use the ``hole algorithm'' to make the prediction maps in deep side outputs denser.
+We adopt the same technique as in \cite{li2016deep}.
+However, according to our experiments, using such a method yields a worse performance.
+We notice that as the fusion prediction map gets denser, some non-salient pixels are wrongly predicted as salient ones even though the CRF is used thereafter.
+The F-measure score on the validation set is decreased by nearly 1\%.